Lupron for Endometriosis: Questionable Research

 Lupron’s widespread use for pain-related, female reproductive disorders, such as endometriosis or fibroids is not well supported, with little research indicating its efficacy in reducing pain and no research delineating its effects on disease progression.
 Conversely, evidence of safety issues have long been recognized, especially within the patient communities where reports of chronic and life-altering side effects are common.
 We have many case reports on our site alone.
 Although, class-action and marketing lawsuits have arisen, Lupron continues to be misprescribed regularly to diagnose or treat pelvic pain disorders like endometriosis, generating over $700 million in revenue in 2010 and 2011 for the manufacturers and an array of serious and chronic health issue for its recipients.

 The reported side effects of Lupron are staggering both in the breadth of physiological systems affected and the depth of symptom severity experienced (a partial list).
 Indeed, everything from the brain and nervous system to the musculature, skeletal, gastrointestinal and cardiac systems are affected by Lupron, sometimes irreversibly.
 This is in addition to thyroid, gallbladder and pancreatic side effects.
 How can one drug evoke so many seemingly disparate side effects?
-Is it possible that magic of chemical castration is not as safe as we were led to believe; that hormones regulate a myriad of functions beyond reproduction?
+Is it possible that the magic of chemical castration is not as safe as we were led to believe; that hormones regulate a myriad of functions beyond reproduction?
 It is.

 Beyond Reproduction and Reproductive Disease